StoneCycling logo StoneCycling logo

 Connected.

-This unique building by client Amvest, featuring 122 rental apartments and commercial spaces, will be visible from the centre of Amsterdam and is located right on the IJ water.
+This unique building by client Amvest, featuring 110 rental apartments and commercial spaces, is visible from the centre of Amsterdam and is located right on the IJ water.

 The two adjacent towers are placed in such a way that they don’t block each other’s views and all apartments on the podium feature spacious roof gardens with a sunny orientation or facing the Tolhuiskanaal.